 The expansive 21,000-square-foot building at 794 Pine St., formerly the home of Al Perri Furniture, is currently undergoing extensive historic renovation work and is expected to debut as three levels of dining, drinking and office space by late spring or early summer.

-Owned by Muskegon businessman John Essex, the NorthTown 794 development will feature Redmon’s Kitchen & Bar, a sports bar that will offer gourmet burgers, chicken and waffles, vegan dishes, and more; Aldea Coffee; Capone’s Speakeasy and Pizzeria, which will specialize in Chicago-style deep dish pizza, cocktails, and more; a brewery; a garden-level outdoors courtyard with seating; a rentable 1,500-square-foot conference room; and office space.
+Owned by Muskegon businessman John Essex, the NorthTown 794 development will feature Redmon’s Kitchen & Bar, a sports bar that will offer gourmet burgers, chicken and waffles, vegan dishes, and more; Aldea Coffee; Capone’s Speakeasy and Pizzeria, which will specialize in Chicago-style deep dish pizza, cocktails, and more; Rake Beer Project; a garden-level outdoors courtyard with seating; a rentable 1,500-square-foot conference room; and office space.

 The main floor will house Aldea Coffee, the two restaurants, and the rentable conference room.
 The brewery and courtyard seating will be located on the garden level, and office space will be situated on the third floor.